ajithkumar200513/sathyabama-cbcs/README.md

 9. **License**

-This project is licensed under the Mozilla Public License 2.0 - see the LICENSE file for details.
+This project is licensed under the Mozilla Public License 2.0 - see the https://github.com/ajithkumar200513/sathyabama-cbcs/blob/main/LICENSE file for details.

 10. **Contact**